aws-samples/retail-demo-store/docs/Available Demos/GenAI Personalized Product Descriptions.md

 The Retail Demo Store integrates the product service with Amazon Bedrock to retrieve personalized product descriptions based on the logged-in user's age and interests.

-Amazon Bedrock makes Foundation Models (FMs) accessible via an API, and in this demo, Anthropic's Claude v2 is the underlying FM used for generating the personalized descriptions.
+Amazon Bedrock makes Foundation Models (FMs) accessible via an API, and in this demo, Anthropic's Claude 3 Haiku is the underlying FM used for generating the personalized descriptions.

 The prompt used to generate the personalized descriptions takes the following form: